vigour-io/boilerplate-module/README.md

 ```

 - Use `val` as a word vs `value`
-- Allways add `use strict` on top of your js files
+- Always add `use strict` on top of your js files
 - Try to create small concise functions preferbly split up into many files
 - Use streams as much as possible when working in node (chunk based operation)
 - When using promises make sure you catch errors!